akshaysmenon93/Music-Genre-Classification/README.md

 # Music-Genre-Classification
-Thesis project as a part of MSc Data Science and Analytics
+Thesis project was done as a part of MSc Data Science and Analytics.
+The code will be updated shortly.